pmndrs/react-three-fiber/readme.md

 #### Is it slower than raw Threejs?

-Rendering performance is up to Threejs and the GPU, react-three-fiber drives a renderloop outside of React without overhead.
+No. Rendering performance is up to Threejs and the GPU, react-three-fiber drives a renderloop outside of React without overhead.
 React is otherwise very efficient in building and updating component-trees, which allows it to potentially outperform manual apps at scale.

 #### What does it look like?